 - Availability: There are more credit cards available compared to charge cards.
 American Express is the only issuer that offers both personal and business charge cards.

 - Credit utilization: Because charge cards have no published credit limit, some lenders may consider the highest amount used as a maximum card limit in order to calculate your credit utilization ratio.
 This could mean a higher credit utilization ratio and a lower credit score.

 Aside from the differences, rewards programs on charge cards and credit cards are similar.
-Consumers can earn rewards with charge cards like the American Express Platinum Card® and with credit cards like Chase Freedom Unlimited®.
+Consumers can earn rewards with charge cards and with credit cards like Chase Freedom Unlimited®.
 However, consumers who own a business may benefit more from a business charge card or credit card.
 Some of the best business credit cards offer robust introductory bonuses with ongoing rewards on business-related expenses.

 Charge Card vs Credit Card at a Glance

 Good personal credit score (640+)

 Rewards, consumers with less than excellent credit; building credit

 When to Use Charge Cards